 Loma Linda University Medical Center serves as a key safety-net provider.
 The wider hospital system, with more than 1,100 licensed beds spread over six hospitals, accounted for 13% of the region's overall discharges and 16% of Medi-Cal discharges in 2018.
 Loma Linda operates a children's hospital with 343 beds, including 84 in its neonatal intensive care unit.
 The children's hospital is adding a new tower in 2021, which will offer a children's cardiovascular lab and pediatric emergency department (ED).
 Loma Linda's main site includes one of the region's two Level I trauma centers.
-Also part of the system is a separate surgical hospital, as well as a behavioral medicine center, which provides both inpatient and outpatient behavioral health services.
-In addition to the hospital system, Loma Linda provides financial support to SAC Health System, an FQHC that runs clinics in six locations and is among the largest teaching health centers in the country.
-The relationship between Loma Linda and SAC Health System dates to 1960, when university staff and students founded the Social Action Corps as parttime volunteers and offered temporary medical clinics in the community.
-The two have partnered to provide pediatric care at Loma Linda University Children's Health-Indio clinic, and in 2016 SAC Health System established a new facility at the university's campus in San Bernardino, which is also home to a health professionals training program.

-Kaiser operates four hospitals in the Inland Empire's urban core and surrounding suburbs - in the communities of Ontario, Fontana, Riverside, and Moreno Valley.
-Kaiser hospitals accounted for 12% of total discharges in 2018, including nearly 28% of all commercial payer discharges.
+Also part of the system is a separate surgical hospital, as well as a behavioral medicine center, which provides both inpatient and outpatient behavioral health services.24 In addition to the hospital system, Loma Linda provides financial support to SAC Health System, an FQHC that runs clinics in six locations and is among the largest teaching health centers in the country.25 The relationship between Loma Linda and SAC Health System dates to 1960, when university staff and students founded the Social Action Corps as parttime volunteers and offered temporary medical clinics in the community.
+The two have partnered to provide pediatric care at Loma Linda University Children's Health-Indio clinic, and in 2016 SAC Health System established a new facility at the university's campus in San Bernardino, which is also home to a health professionals training program.26 hospitals accounted for 12% of total discharges in 2018, including nearly 28% of all commercial payer discharges.
 Observers note that these metrics may understate Kaiser's total market coverage, however, given Kaiser's preventive health focus, which aims to reduce patients' reliance on hospital care.
-Kaiser has plans to expand acute inpatient capacity from the current 94 beds to an eventual 460 beds at Kaiser's Moreno Valley location in Riverside County.
+Kaiser has plans to expand acute inpatient capacity from the current 94 beds to an eventual 460 beds at Kaiser's Moreno Valley location in Riverside County.27